Back to questions

 1052 |

-User 1052 is the only user who confirmed their sign up on the second day.
+Only User 1052 confirmed their sign-up on the second day.

 The dataset you are querying against may have different input & output - this is just an example!

-Credits to Deepak K @ Linkedin for sharing such an easy and concise solution that we have to share it with you.
+Credits to Deepak K @ Linkedin for sharing this easy and concise solution that fulfills two conditions:

-First, we join the and tables on the matching field.
-Note that you can skip this step as we want to show you how condition no. 1 is defined.
+To begin, we join the and tables on the matching field.
+Feel free to skip this step if you wish as our intention is to clarify the definition of condition no. 1 for you.

 email_id | user_id | signup_date | text_id | email_id | signup_action | action_date |